The Ideological Origins of the American Revolution: Reassessments

 According to Wood, Bailyn's reaction to the protracted reception of Ideological Origins was partially to blame for the confusion.
 Wood admitted that "so objectionable has Bailyn found the interpretations of the neo-Progressive historians that he has tended to dismiss evidence of any significant social conflict in the years following the Declaration of Independence. " Bailyn's framework for Ideological Origins, averred Wood, partially conformed with Bailyn's interpretation of Clifford Geertz's "Ideology as a Cultural System" (1964): "[formal] discourse became powerful when it became ideology."

 In 1966, Wood had explored Bailyn's "conspiracy" thesis, arguing for "the ideas, [as] the rhetoric of the Americans" by considering that "Revolutionaries" believed their own "rhetoric" as "always psychologically true."
-Wood evaluated Carl L. Becker as never grasping this insight, especially in Becker's writings on propaganda and a dichotomous understanding of "free trade" ideas versus empowered civil liberties.
+Wood evaluated Carl L. Becker as never grasping this insight in his studies of "liberal" ideas on civil liberties, distinct from free and fair trade.
+For Becker, "ideas were merely refined tools to be used by the colonists in the most adroit manner possible."
+Wood further claimed that he was ultimately not countering the "Progressive historians", but rather "take[ing] back up where the Progressive historians left off in their investigation of the internal social sources of the Revolution."
 In the 2018 retrospective, Wood rephrased this thesis as "the ideas, the meanings, available to them."

-Edmund S. Morgan and Cold War liberal consensus historians had rendered the Revolution as "simply a colonial rebellion designed to preserve democracy" against neomercantilism and aristocratic strains of "private property."
-Bailyn could instead "concede all of the economic problems and social aspirations, all the hidden selfish interests motivating the patriots...and still legitimately maintain that it was the colonists’ belief in a conspiracy against liberty that in the end propelled them into Revolution."
+Edmund S. Morgan and Cold War liberal consensus historians had rendered the Revolution as "simply a colonial rebellion designed to preserve democracy" against aristocratic strains of "private property", as well as against elements of British mercantilism sustained in the imperial system.
+Bailyn could instead "concede all of the economic problems and social aspirations, all the hidden selfish interests motivating the patriots [in social conflict or consensus]...and still legitimately maintain that it was the colonists’ belief in a conspiracy against liberty that in the end propelled them into Revolution...
+I believe that his intellectual map of social and political reality can absorb and account for all the examples of propaganda expressed by the Revolutionary leaders to incite emotions and passions of the populace."
+Despite a given eighteenth-century pundit deploying "language not to express his personal emotions but to arouse the emotions of his audience", Bailyn concluded that "the actions of the British government triggered a set of signals on this intellectual and emotional switchboard" that propelled politicos and audiences alike into revolution.